zulip/zulip/api_docs/message-formatting.md

   format match what they requested.
 - No other processing of the URLs is recommended.

+**Changes**: In Zulip 10.0 (feature level 336), added `data-original-content-type` attribute to convey the type of the original image, and optional `data-transcoded-image` attribute for images with formats which are not widely supported by browsers.

 **Changes**: In Zulip 9.2 (feature levels 278-279, and 287+), added `data-original-dimensions` to the `image-loading-placeholder` spinner images, containing the dimensions of the original image.